 Remember that you are part of the habitat!

 Whether you live in an urban neighborhood or a rural homestead, your outdoor area is more than just a private space.
 Ecologically, a garden is another jigsaw piece in the landscape.

 Whatever their size, gardens can contribute to natural functions and processes in the local area, such as regulating water drainage, buffering the damaging effects of strong winds, or providing food and shelter for native wildlife.

 For smaller animals, such as insects, it could be the center of their home range.
 In urban areas, where space is often limited, gardening with pollinators in mind is a simple way to encourage biodiversity in the backyard.
-And, depending on the surrounding landscape, habitat for pollinators will also be habitat for other animals.
+And, depending on the surrounding landscape, habitat for pollinators will also be a habitat for other animals.

 Flowers produce sugar (nectar) and protein (pollen), the main diet for many adult insects and birds.
-Unlike other insect groups, native bee larvae develop almost exclusively on pollen collected by their parents, so flowers are essential to grow native bee populations.
+Unlike other insect groups, native bee larvae develop almost exclusively on pollen collected by their parents, so flowers are essential to growing native bee populations.

 There is no single best combination of flowers for wild bees.
-A general rule of thumb for a pollinator garden is one that produces flowers for most of the year and is built on diversity – monocultures of any single flower type or colour will suit only a very small number of generalist species.
+A general rule of thumb for a pollinator garden is one that produces flowers for most of the year and is built on diversity – monocultures of any single flower type or color will suit only a very small number of generalist species.